AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Deiteris' W-Okada Fork Lightning AI.md

 #### A Virtual Audio Cable (VAC) is what you need to use the realtime voice changer on Discord & Games.

 - A VAC (Virtual Audio Cable) makes a fake audio device, used to re-route the audio of different programs.
-- In the context of the Wokada Deiteris Fork, it's used to get the output from the realtime voice changer as an input in other programs such as Discord.
+- In AI Realtime Voice Changing context, it's used to get the output of AI Converted Voice Output as the input in other programs such as Discord.

 !!!
 For Windows
 Download this: <u>[VAC Lite (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip)</u>.